Albarokah9/Albarokah9/README.md

 ## 📝 Professional Summary

-Quality Assurance Bootcamp Graduate with strong interest in software testing and quality improvement.
-Completed intensive training in manual and automated testing, including practical experience with Cypress, Postman, and SQL.
-Motivated to contribute to software quality excellence through systematic testing approaches and collaborative teamwork in Agile environments.
+Quality Assurance Engineer with intensive bootcamp training and hands-on experience in manual & automated testing of web and mobile applications using Cypress (JavaScript), Katalon Studio, Postman, JMeter, and SQL.
+Proficient in Qase.io, ClickUp, and Google Sheets for comprehensive test case management, defect tracking, and reporting.
+Experienced in creating BDD Cucumber scenarios, and well-versed in SDLC, STLC, and Agile methodologies.
+Confident in integrating Qase.io and utilizing ClickUp for streamlined execution, traceability, and effective collaboration with cross-functional teams to ensure high-quality software delivery.

 ---